Looking for the best strategies on how to get rid of shin splints?

 Rather than buying your shoes online or at a sporting goods store, head to a running specialty store.

-The expert staff there will assess your unique biomechanical and gait type, then make the most appropriate recommendations.
+The expert staff will assess your unique biomechanical and gait type and make the most appropriate recommendations.

-Also, replace your sneakers every 400 to 500 miles—or, at least, every year if you do not log serious miles every week.
+Also, replace your sneakers every 400 to 500 miles—or at least every year if you do not log serious miles weekly.

 According to research, compression garments may help limit inflammation and swelling around damaged muscles, tissues, or bone.

-Not only that, but research has also found that it reduces muscles damage and may speed up recovery following a hard workout.
+Not only that, but research has also found that it reduces muscle damage and may speed up recovery following a hard workout.

-For these reasons, compression gear, especially compression socks, might be effective in treating and preventing shin pain.
+For these reasons, compression gear, especially compression socks, might effectively treat and prevent shin pain.

 Of course, no conclusive research has proved that compression socks are effective at preventing shin splints.

-But I believe it’s something worth considering—especially if you don’t mind investing in a $50 to $70 per pair.
+But I believe it’s worth considering—especially if you don’t mind investing a $50 to $70 per pair.

-Plus, make sure they are made with technical, high-performance fabrics that’s breathable and looks good.
+Plus, make sure they are made with technical, high-performance fabrics that are breathable and look good.

-Foam rolling is one the simplest, yet effective ways of dealing with shin pain (and other overuse injuries), according to many experts.
+According to many experts, foam rolling is one of the simplest yet effective ways of dealing with shin pain (and other overuse injuries).